Artist/Writer/Creative Producer

 ︎ Prev Index︎ Next ︎

-things fall apart/ the centre cannot hold (research in progress)
+things fall apart/ the centre cannot hold (on-going research project)

 Once the eye has become adapted to the darkness, and particularly if you can relax, the visual field lights up: wispy clouds and moving specks of light appear, generally in pastel shades of blue, green, orange and yellow.
 If you press your eyes further, figures are evoked.